zackvf/iterm2-config/README.md

 ```
 source ~/.zshrc
 ```
-> note to self: when prompted, input y to install the meslo nerd font and then restart iterm2 to begin the config process for pl10k
+> when prompted, input y to install the meslo nerd font and then restart iterm2 to begin the config process for pl10k

 ## zsh plugin installations
 ### 'zsh-autosuggestions'
 ```
 git clone https://github.com/zsh-users/zsh-autosuggestions ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-autosuggestions
 ```
-> note to self: auto-suggestions displays at least the last visted file location as a suggested location to change directories to
+> auto-suggestions displays at least the last visted file location as a suggested location to change directories to

 ### 'zsh-syntax-highlighting'
 ```
 git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-syntax-highlighting
 ```
+> highlights terminal commands

 #### add the plugins to the zsh config file and reload it:
 ```